pkurogerjs/sigcomm_2019/registration.md

 **The deadline of early registration is July 12th, 11:59pm GMT.**<br>

 <font color="red"><b>We are very sorry that owing to excessive number of registrants, the online registration system has been closed.
-But we still have tens of on-site registration quotas.</b></font>
+But we still have tens of on-site registration quotas.
+The on-site registrations will be available until August 18th 17:00.</b></font>

 <h3 style="text-align:center;">SIGCOMM 2019 Conference Fees (All fees are in US Dollars)</h3>
 <ul data-role="listview" data-inset="true" data-theme="a" data-content-theme="a" class="datetbl">